ihavethatonvinyl/blog/content/essays/four-days-searching-for-this-desert-life.md

 I click the button.
 The record arrives four days later.

 *Travis Cook is a writer, as well as a former/erstwhile musician, actor, director, and general jack of all trades/master of none.
 He enjoys watching baseball (go Reds), movies, movie trivia at the Music Box Theatre, and spending time with his dog, Mr. Robot.
 He is a graduate of BGSU and is currently workings towards a Masters in Writing at DePaul University.
 He and his wife live in Chicago.*

+> *I Have That on Vinyl is a reader supported publication.
+If you enjoy what’s here please consider donating to the site’s writer fund:[ venmo](https://account.venmo.com/u/Michele-Catalano2659) //[ paypal](https://www.paypal.com/paypalme/goingitaloneny?country.x=US&locale.x=en_US)*. *Tips go toward paying writers, an editor and for site maintenance, You can also join the [Patreon](https://www.patreon.com/c/IHaveThatonVinyl).*